What Determines the Best Car Subwoofers? A Comparison

 Easily Change Subwoofer Wiring Configuration with SWIFT Terminals

-SWIFT terminals are found on our T1 and T0 speakers in our Power family.
-The SWIFT terminals allow the installer to quickly change the wiring configuration of the voice coils into either a series or parallel configuration.
+SWIFT terminals are found on our Power Series T1 and T0 subwoofers.
+The SWIFT terminals allow the installer to quickly change the wiring configuration of the dual voice coils into either a series or parallel configuration.
 The SWIFT terminals also feature built-in fusing for high current protection.

 SWIFT Terminals make installing and wiring your subwoofer much easier.